 pch.h) and include them.
 Below is an example that includes the generated header files for the Microsoft.UI.Xaml package.

 // pch.h ... #include "winrt/Microsoft.UI.Xaml.Automation.Peers.h" #include "winrt/Microsoft.UI.Xaml.Controls.Primitives.h" #include "winrt/Microsoft.UI.Xaml.Media.h" #include "winrt/Microsoft.UI.Xaml.XamlTypeInfo.h" ...

 For a full, step-by-step walkthrough of adding simple support for the Windows UI Library to a C++/WinRT project, see A simple C++/WinRT Windows UI Library example.

 Contributing to the Windows UI Library

-We welcome bug reports, feature requests and community code contributions in the Windows UI Library repo.
+We welcome bug reports, feature requests and community code contributions in the Windows UI Library repo on GitHub.